Store Hours

 Transplant Young Plants Into Their New Homes

-When your plants have three or four true leaves — different from mini seedling leaves – transplant them.
+When your plants have three or four real leaves — different from miniature seedling leaves — it's time to transplant them.
 In quality soil, dig a hole the same size as the dirt plug where your transplant has been growing.
-If your ground soil isn't fantastic, dig a slightly bigger hole and fill the extra space with nutrient-rich topsoil.
+If your ground soil isn't great, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
 Apply fertilizer as directed, either on top of the soil after it's planted or in the hole.
-Only apply as much as recommended, as you could burn and kill the plant instead of helping it along.
+Only apply as much as recommended, as you could burn the plant and kill it instead of helping it along.

 Protect Your Garden With Mulch

-Finish your flower bed with compost and mulch.
-Mulch controls weeds and keeps your soil from drying out.
+Finish it off with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more fruit and flowers.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster stronger plants that bear more flowers and fruit.
+Mulch controls weeds and keeps the soil moist.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the fertilizer, soil, and seeds you need in the aisles of your Military Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your balcony or patio.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Military Garden Center, online, or on our mobile app.
 Let's get growing together.

 527 Fair Ave